ComplexData-MILA/cdlab-docs/docs/proj-tg/dgb/overview.md

 * Reihaneh Rabbany

 ### Contact

-For more information, please contact farimah.poursafaei@mila.quebec and shenyang.huang@mail.mcgill.ca.
+For more information, please consult the subprojects in this category or contact [farimah.poursafaei@mila.quebec](farimah.poursafaei@mila.quebec) and [shenyang.huang@mail.mcgill.ca](shenyang.huang@mail.mcgill.ca).